Skip to content

 10. Visit Antwerpen Zoo

-The zoo is located just beside the central train station so it is very easy to get to.
+The zoo is just beside the central train station, so it is easy to get to.
 Ideal on a sunny day, the zoo is something everyone can enjoy.
-The zoo opens 365 days a year and you can expect to find lots of exotic animals and marine life.
-However the price of entry is quite expensive so budget travellers may choose to give this location a miss.
+The zoo is open 365 days a year, and you can expect to see lots of exotic animals and marine life there.
+However, the entry price is quite expensive, so budget travellers may choose to give this location a miss.

 Find Out More About Belgium